Skip to content

 YouTube’s algorithm change led some creators to try to make their videos shorter in order to make it more likely viewers would watch to completion.
 Others made their videos longer in order to increase watch time overall.
 YouTube didn’t comment on either of these tactics and maintained the party line: make videos your audience wants to watch, and the algorithm will reward you.

 That said, as anyone who has ever spent any time on the internet knows, time spent is not necessarily equivalent to quality time spent.
-YouTube changed tack again.
+Soon, YouTube changed tack again.

 2015-2016: Optimizing for satisfaction